• Skip to primary navigation

 Chemo Kargo

 This local Tbilisi restaurant is my personal favorite!
-Chemo Kargo has a few locations which are located outside Old Town, and my preferred location is in the Nadzaladevi neighborhood.
+Chemo Kargo has one location left within Tbilisi in Nadzaladevi.
+The suburban neighborhood alone is worth the Bolt or metro ride out of downtown just to get a glimpse of modern Georgian life outside the touristy areas.
 They offer a spicy, well-blended mokhevuri khinkali with the most tender meat in this list.

 Bernard